Michael-Meade/Leaderboad/README.md

 ## Terms
 ### Player Server
   The player server is the environment where the players will compete.
 The only requirment for the player server is to have a web server that is accessable.
+The playing server must be accessable by password authentication, This is because a ruby gem is used to SSH into the player sever and add the users.
+The user needs to change the IP and password of this setting in the:

 ### Scoring Server
   The scoring Server purpose is to host the signup, leaderboard and the cron job that gives the players their points